Expert Guide to the Best Safari Destinations in Africa for First-Timers

 1. Masai Mara Game Reserve, Kenya – for families

 The famed Masai Mara is the safari region that immediately springs to mind when embarking on a safari to Africa for the first time – and for good reason.
 A safari to the Mara allows for simply astounding wildlife spotting.
+Not only is it home to the Great Migration during the months of July through to the end of September, but the Mara also has resident wildlife all year round including the ‘Big 5’.

 Although spending time in the Masai Mara National Reserve is certainly worthwhile, there is in addition more than double the area surrounding it that is dedicated to conservation and private conservancies.
 These are wonderful safari spots for families who want to hire a private villa or experience a fixed or mobile-tented option for incredible adventures.
 One of my favourite spots is Cottar’s Private Bush Villa, a private home for up to 12 guests with a breathtaking view of the savannah plains and its own private 25-metre swimming pool.
 From here you can go on bush walks and enjoy privately guided wildlife drives during the day and at night.